christophevg/christophe.vg/IT/_posts/2011-01-01-Electronics.markdown

 Next up of course is having the LED fade in and out, like a heart-beat.
 I followed the different examples from the excellent Make: Electronics book here.

-First a basic seteup with a relay.
-A realy basically contains a coil and a 2-way switch.
+First a basic setup with a relay.
+A relay basically contains a coil and a 2-way switch.
 When current flows through the coil, it magnetizes and it will push the switch into the other position.
 When well connected, this might also cause it to be no longer powered, thus losing its magnetic property and the